Secondary and Post Compulsory Education

 tel: 01905 542082

-Rebecca is the PGCE secondary subject lead for religious education.
+Rebecca is now the PGCE secondary subject lead for Religious Education at Worcester.
 She has over 20 years of teaching experience across a range of secondary schools in the West Midlands, including middle and senior management positions.
+She has had responsibilities for leading departments, faculties and the teaching and learning strategy in schools.

 She has taught a range of Humanities subjects, with her main expertise in Religious Education, Ethics and Values.
-She has a Masters’ degree in Education (Religion and Values).
+She teaches undergraduate courses in the Department for Education and Inclusion and also is a tutor on the secondary PGCE Professional Studies programme.
 Rebecca is a fellow of the HEA and is an external examiner at the University of Roehampton.
-Rebecca’s research interests include Holocaust education, faith schools, diversifying the curriculum and inter-faith dialogue.
+Rebecca’s research interests include decolonising and diversifying the curriculum, Holocaust education, faith schools, and inter-faith dialogue and UDL.

 - BA (Hons) Religious Studies and Sociology